Create Live Scripts in the Live Editor

 Type the text

-For more information including a list of all available formatting options, see Format Files in the Live Editor.
+For more information including a list of all available formatting options, see Format Text in the Live Editor.